pyeventsourcing/eventsourcing/README.md

 * Stored event repository to persist stored events using HBase

+* Stored event repository to persist stored events using DynamoDB

 * Method to delete all domain events for given domain entity ID (forthcoming)

 * Method to get all domain events in the order they occurred (forthcoming)